wp-plugins/receiptful-for-woocommerce/readme.txt

 = Do I need to modify any code? =

-Nope - we take care of everything you.
+Nope - we take care of everything for you.
 Just install the plugin, add your API key and you’ll be good to go!

-= Does Receiptful work with any theme(s)? =
+= Does Receiptful work with my theme(s)? =

 Yes, Receiptful works with any theme - whether free, commercial or custom.
 You do however need WooCommerce activated for Receiptful to work.